Skip to main content

 • Configure agent-specific settings (model defaults, allowed tools).

-• Rescan — forces Headmaster to re-scan your PATH for newly installed CLIs.
+• Rescan — forces a re-scan of your PATH for newly installed CLIs.

 Preset management